-This course will provide introductory practice experience to students in two health care settings: home health and long-term care.
-Students will have an independent approach to learning and gain a broader understanding of these settings and the role that pharmacists may play.
+This course will provide introductory practice experience to students in the home health setting.
+Students will gain a broader understanding of this setting and the role that pharmacists may play.
+Requirement: successful completion of all required courses in the P3 year, or permission of instructor.